 Speedway is a somewhat small town located in the state of Indiana.
 With a population of 12,159 people and four constituent neighborhoods, Speedway is the 70th largest community in Indiana.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Speedway is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Speedway is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Speedway is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Speedway who work in office and administrative support (15.35%), management occupations (9.62%), and sales jobs (8.41%).